ezechuka/EnglishWhiz/README.md

 * Words linking.

-### If you like this project, leave a Star ⭐ to receive updates on your GitHub dashboard.
+## If you like this project, leave a ⭐ to receive updates on your GitHub dashboard.